dhspence/clinseqtools/README.md

-# cletools
+# clinseqtools
-A python utility for clinical sequencing in the CLE
+A python utility for clinical sequencing at Wash U